Words of Thanks

 My Amazing Wife

 When it comes to Thank You, I owe a big one to my amazing and loving wife!
 It was her words of wisdom and support that sent me on the correct trajectory when it came to the concept.
-It was her gut reaction to “make it free to all“… a thought that not only was beautiful but, in truth, what is needed.

 My Virtual Host Provider